open-resources/physics_bank/content/public/021.Circuits/Current/Cathode Ray Tube/cathode_ray_tube.md

   pl-customizations:
     weight: 1
     allow-blank: false
-    show-correct-answer: false
-    label: 'Number of electrons = '
+    label: Number of electrons =
     comparison: relabs
     rtol: 0.03
     atol: 0
 substitutions:
   params:
     vars:
-      title: Electrons In a Wire
-      units: m/s
+      title: Cathode Ray Tube
-    I: 45
+    I: 21
-    t: 36
+    t: 3
 ---
 # {{ params.vars.title }}
+A cathode ray tube (CRT) is a device that produces a focused beam of electrons in a vacuum.
+The electrons strike a phosphor-coated glass screen at the end of the tube, which produces a bright spot of light.
+The position of the bright spot on the screen can be adjusted by deflecting the electrons with electrical fields, magnetic fields, or both.
 ## Question Text

-How many electrons flow through a point in a wire in {{params.t}} s if there is a constant current of {{params.I}} $\textrm{A}$.
+Consider a CRT with an electron beam average current of ${{params.I}}\rm\ \mu A$.
+How many electrons strike the screen every {{params.t}} minutes?

 ### Answer Section

-Please enter a numeric value.
+Please enter in a numeric value.

 ## Attribution